When Should You Use the FBX 3D File Format?

 Wide Feature Support

-Separate Position, UV and Normal Topologies
+Separate Position, UV, and Normal Topologies

-A strength of the FBX file format, which is also shared by the OBJ 3D model format, is that it enables the storage of both position, UV and normal data that has different topology.
+A strength of the FBX 3D file format is that it enables the storage of position, UV, and normal data that has different topology.
 This is great for high quality modeling tools, and enables complex features like accurate subdivision surfaces.
-It does, however, make it a bit harder to load these models into game engines, as that data needs to be preprocessed in order to unify all of the topologies.

 Fast and Efficient